Winter Eye Care Image

 Helpful Hints for Minimizing Winter Dry Eyes

 Making slight adjustments in your routine can help you avoid these problems during the winter.
-By putting a few humidifiers throughout your home, you can really see a difference in how your eyes feel.
+By putting a few humidifiers throughout your home, you can make a difference in how your eyes feel.
 If you can’t get your hands on a humidifier, your best option would be to keep a jar filled with water in your room.
 The water will evaporate and improve humidity in the room over time.

 Winter Eye Care ImageYou may also consider using eye drops like artificial tears available over the counter at local drug stores.
-Using these a couple of times during a day provides relief from discomfort.
+Using these a couple of times during the day provides relief from discomfort.

-When using a hairdryer, close your eyes or use an eye moisturizer before drying or styling your hair.
+Additionally, if you use a hairdryer, close your eyes or use an eye moisturizer before drying or styling your hair.

 Adjusting your computer screen at eye level also really helps to prevent dry eyes.
 When you keep looking up for long intervals, the naturally produced tears from your eyes evaporate faster, leaving you with itchy, dry eyes.